Leverege/deprecated-microchip-avr-iot/README.md

    to clone this repo, enter the newly created directory, and run the quickstart script.

-## Run the Quickstart Script

-1. At the prompt, enter your AVR-IoT device's UID.
+3. At the prompt, enter your AVR-IoT device's UID.
 Your device's UID is the last portion of the url you see after launching CLICK-ME.HTM from the device.

     <img src="https://storage.googleapis.com/avr-iot-media/device_uid.png" height="30">

-2. If you would like to customize your IOT Core registry name, you may do so at the IoT core registry name prompt.
+4. If you would like to customize your IOT Core registry name, you may do so at the IoT core registry name prompt.

     IoT core registry names must start with a letter, use only letters, numbers, hyphens, and the following characters:

         + . % _ ~

-3. The setup script will run for several minutes.
+5. The setup script will run for several minutes.
     The setup script will:
     * Enable Cloud Functions, IoT, and Pub Sub
     * Create an IoT Core registry called AVR-IOT and register your device